Qazeer/InfoSec-Notes/General/Shells.md

 server to be uploaded and executed by the web service.
 It provides a mean to execute system commands on the target.

-A collection of web shells for various languages is accessible on GitHub:
+A collection of web shells for various languages is accessible on `GitHub`:

 ```
 https://github.com/xl7dev/WebShell